 We've kept this site online because people still find it useful.
 (And we refer back to it from time to time to look something up or stroll down memory lane.)
 Nearly once a week, I hear from somebody who has found this site and writes to let me know that they just spent the last twelve hours reading the journal from beginning to end.
 What's a shame is that the old bulletin board ("Forum") is no longer available, so if you read the site, you'll need to ignore the many "talk balloons" that used to click through to related discussions with our followers.
 I'm sorry that that content was lost when the technology became outdated; there really was some great information there.

 We remain appreciative to the many folks who followed this site when it was active.
 Many, many aspects of our work were made better by your suggestions, experience, and expertise.
 One loyal follower even sent us a beautiful embroidered sampler as a gift.
 We treasure it and it hangs in the old center hall.

 A family update: We're all doing great and we love our home.
 My work keeps me busy, Gay stays active with the house and local community work, and William is in his last year of college (yes, it's true).
-Sadly, Lucy is gone, but a new Jack Russell puppy, Andy, is taking charge.
+Sadly, Lucy is gone, but a new Parson Russell Terrier puppy, Andy, is taking charge.

 You can read a great recent story about our work here.

 Thanks for stopping by.
 We hope you enjoy your visit.
 The old homepage is directly below.

 2017 UPDATE: We're alive on Instagram!
 You can follow our current projects there!